Connect with our team to request a demo of our software

 To navigate these complexities, data center leaders should seek external expertise or build teams internally that are specifically focused on these issues.

 In either case, data center leaders must keep reliability and operations top of mind.
 They still need stable and reliable electricity; switching to clean power is a gradual process, not an immediate one.
 A complete shift to clean power may be unrealistic for many data centers.
-But by taking incremental, strategic steps during the clean energy procurement phase, data center leaders can meet their decarbonization goals, reduce their electricity costs, future-proof their operations, and, ultimately, do their part in protecting our planet.
+But by taking incremental, strategic steps during the clean energy procurement phase, data center leaders can meet their decarbonization goals, manage their electricity costs, future-proof their operations, and, ultimately, do their part in protecting our planet.

 This article was originally posted as part of the Forbes Business Council.